A Story From: Iran

 The king frowned and turns to his viziers.
 "Very different advice.
 How am I supposed to figure this out?"
 Then he noticed the old man at the back of the chambers.
 "You, in the back," he said, "what do you say?"

-Immediately, the king ordered his attendants to search the grounds to find Khizr, but he had already vanished.
-“I can’t believe the Wizard Khizr disappeared before I could ask his help!” groaned the king.
-“Why didn’t I catch him by the sleeve while he was still here?”
+Immediately, the king ordered his attendants to search the grounds to find the Wizard Khizr, but he had already vanished.
+"I can't believe he disappeared before I could ask his help!" groaned the king.
+"Why didn't I catch him by the sleeve while he was still here?"

 Retold by Elaine L. Lindy. ©2006.
 All rights reserved.

 tumãn- former Persian coin equivalent to about one dollar.

 Some Muslim scholars think that the Khizr is a prophet who is the same character as Elijah in the Bible.
 Others say he wasn't a prophet at all, but only a wise and saintly man who was wazir (vizier) to a great conqueror who lived in the time of Abraham.
 Khizr was known to wear green clothes, and the word for "green" in Arabic is nearly the same as his name.